-This course introduces the relationship selling process and the skills and techniques that support a customer, needs-focused, sales approach.
+(1-0-1)This course introduces the relationship selling process and the skills and techniques that support a customer, needs-focused, sales approach.
 This course is designed for any branch personnel involved with in-branch sales.
+Prerequisite: None.
+Offered: On demand.

-BUSA 1178 Lending: Introductory

-This is an introductory course on the lending process.
+BUSA 1178 Lending: Introductory This is an introductory course on the lending process.
 The major concepts of lending are presented using a sample consumer loan as a guideline.
 This course is designed for bank personnel who have an interest in the lending process, but have not yet begun a career in lending.
+Prereauisite: None.
+Offered: On demand.